ERC4626 Vaults: Secure Design, Risks & Best Practices

 Optional pattern: accrue fees when gains are realized (for example, after

-), and base fees on realized PnL only.
+harvest), and base fees on realized PnL only.

 // Inside your ERC4626 vault (sketch)